jonrhall/swill-sdk/README.md

 > // See what happens next :)
 ```

+## Deploying your app with Swill SDK

+_If you use Swill SDK as a Node app, you can ignore this section._

+If you plan on making your app available in a web browser, you'll either need to host/deploy it to your own personal server, or use your Raspberry Pi and CraftBeerPi to do it for you.
+Keep in mind that if you go deploy it yourself, you will need to [install CORS for CraftBeerPi](#cors) in order for any web clients to accept responses from the CBPi server in the first place.

+It is generally recommended that you run your code bundled with the SDK, copied into the same folder that CraftBeerPi3 hosts its resources from (normally something like `/path/to/craftbeerpi3/modules/ui/static`).
+Files dropped into that location are available from the same host and port URL that you access CraftBeerPi3 from, by default `http://<raspi-address:5000/ui/static`.

 ## Gotchas

 ### CORS

-If you are using the client-side SDK and you are not running your resources on the same host and port as CraftBeerPi3 (generally by dropping your files directly in the `craftbeerpi3/modules/ui/static/` folder), you will run into CORS (Cross-Origin Request Scripting) request issues with the CraftBeerPi3 server.
+If you are using the client-side SDK and you are not running your resources on the same host and port as CraftBeerPi3 (generally by dropping your files directly in the `craftbeerpi3/modules/ui/static/` folder), you will run into CORS (Cross-Origin Resource Sharing) request issues with the CraftBeerPi3 server.

 For example, this will happen when you attempt to run the [development server](#development-server).